learn-it-in-russian/tldr-ru/pages/common/atom.md

 > A cross-platform pluggable text editor.
 > Plugins are managed by `apm`.
+> Note: Atom has been sunsetted and is no longer actively maintained.
 > More information: <https://atom.io/>.

 - Open a file or directory:

 `atom {{path/to/file_or_directory}}`

-- Open a file or directory in a new window:
+- Open a file or directory in a [n]ew window:

 `atom -n {{path/to/file_or_directory}}`